American Football League: Movement and instability (1962–1963)

-The Raiders and Titans both finished last in their respective divisions in the 1962 season.
+The Raiders and Titans both finished last in their divisions in the 1962 season.
 The Texans and Oilers, winners of their divisions, faced each other for the 1962 AFL Championship on December 23.
 The Texans dethroned the two-time champion Oilers, 20–17, in a double-overtime contest that was, at the time, professional football's longest-ever game.

-In 1963, the Texans became the second AFL team to move to a new city.
+In 1963, the Texans became the second AFL team to relocate.
 Lamar Hunt felt that despite winning the league championship in 1962, the Texans could not sufficiently profit in the same market as the Dallas Cowboys, which entered the NFL as an expansion franchise in 1960.
 After meetings with New Orleans, Atlanta, and Miami, Hunt announced on May 22 that the Texans' new home would be Kansas City, Missouri.
 Kansas City mayor Harold Roe Bartle (nicknamed "Chief") was instrumental in his city's success in attracting the team.
 Partly to honor Bartle, the franchise officially became the Kansas City Chiefs on May 26.

 The San Diego Chargers, under head coach Sid Gillman, won a decisive 51–10 victory over the Boston Patriots for the 1963 AFL Championship.
-Confident that his team was capable of beating the NFL-champion Chicago Bears (he had the Chargers' rings inscribed with the phrase "World Champions"), Gillman approached NFL Commissioner Pete Rozelle and proposed a final championship game between the two teams.
+Confident that his team was capable of beating that season's NFL champion Chicago Bears (he had the Chargers' rings inscribed with the phrase "World Champions"), Gillman approached NFL Commissioner Pete Rozelle and proposed a final championship game between the two teams.
 Rozelle declined the offer; however, the game would be instituted three seasons later.